-MMC selected 5%, or 157 random sample intervals from the 3,082 intervals in the Bellhaven drill-hole database for validation.
-MMC then compared the assay lab certificates from ALS Minerals (formally ALS Chemex during Anglo drilling) to the values that were in the database.
-MMC found no discrepancies between the two data sources, and found them to match.
-It was noticed that when the assay reported on the certificate were at the lower detection limit (LDL), and recorded as such, that Bellhaven recorded the LDL value in the database.
-MMC recommends that Bellhaven record half the value of the LDL in the database when further test results are not available.
+Five percent (157) random sample intervals from the 3,082 intervals in the GoldMining drill-hole database were selected for validation.
+The results were compared to the assay lab certified assay values that were in the database.
+No discrepancies were identified between the two data sources.
+It was noticed that when the assay reported on the certificate were at the lower detection limit (LDL), and recorded as such, that recorded the LDL value in the database.
+The author recommends that GoldMining record half the value of the LDL in the database when further test results are not available.
 A sample of the drill-hole database and assay certificate validation is shows in Table 12.1.